 Picking your target audience may sound easy enough, but taking into consideration that Facebook has more than 300 audience attributes and targeting options to choose from, it is trickier than it seems.

-One very handy tool you can use to help here is WordStream’s Free Facebook Ad Grader.
+One very handy tool you can use to help here is our own free Facebook Ads Troubleshooter.
 The tool will give you an assessment of how your ads are performing, which audiences you should be targeting, and how much money your current setup is wasting.

-One ad will target one defined audience but you can choose the option to create a split test when setting up your ads.
+Pro tip: You can split test when setting up your ads.
 This lets you change the creative, placement, audience and your bidding strategy to find the most successful audience and ad.

 Your industry can affect your costs, however, there isn’t much you can do to change this since your industry is what it is.
 But like we mentioned earlier, here are some industry averages you can use as a benchmark: